RooSoft/bitcoinlib/guides/tutorial/tutorial-private-key.md

 are your funds.

-The way BitcoinLib deals with this is by creating `entropy` from dice rolls and then convert it into either a 12 or 24 words `mnemonic phrase`.
+The way BitcoinLib deals with this is by creating `entropy` from dice rolls and then convert it into either a 12 or 24 words `seed phrase`.

-## Mnemonic phrase from dice rolls
+## Seed phrase from dice rolls

 ![99 dices](https://raw.githubusercontent.com/RooSoft/bitcoinlib/main/guides/assets/images/99dice.jpg)